-While many concerns were raised with scoping, field trips and the 30-day comment period, they are not considered key issues for the purpose formulating fully developed alternatives.
+While many concerns were raised with scoping, field trips and the 30-day comment period, they are not considered key issues for the purpose of formulating fully developed alternatives.
 The following highlights some of the concerns raised by the public:

-1.6.1.1 Temporary Roads: Comments raised a concern about the reopening of old road alignments and the construction of new temporary roads.
-They feel the ground disturbance associated with this work particularly where it is in close proximity to streams could affect aquatic resources.
+1.6.1.1 Temporary Roads: Comments from several sources received from the public during the 30-day comment period raised a concern about the reopening of old road alignments and the construction of new temporary roads.
+They stated that ground disturbance associated with this work particularly where it is in close proximity to streams could affect aquatic resources.
 They asked for an in-depth analysis of each road.